Setono/ConsentBundle/README.md

     statistics_granted: true
 ```

-The above configuration will effectively changes the default consent to `true` for all permissions.
+The above configuration will effectively change the default consent to `true` for all permissions.

 ## Usage